dtcenter/METdataio/docs/Users_Guide/load_data.rst

 Create your own XML specification file by copying the example specification file *METdataio/METdbLoad/test/Examples/example_load_specification.xml* file to a location in your workspace.
-This  file will contain the username and password to the database.

-**Do not save this XML specification file where it can be read by anyone who should not have access to this information.**
+**Do not save this XML specification file where it can be read by anyone who should not have access to this information, as this file contains the database password.**

 .. code-block:: ini